Kevinlkc/kevinlkc.github.io/_pages/about.md

 Research
 ======
 ### Works in progress
-- "Emigration during turbulent times", with Ben Olken and David Yang [draft](https://www.kaichengluo.com/files/emigration_draft.pdf)
+- "Emigration during turbulent times", with Ben Olken and David Yang [[draft]](https://www.kaichengluo.com/files/emigration_draft.pdf)

-- "Life-cycles of policymaking", with Shaoda Wang and David Yang
+- "The Origin and Diffusion of Policy Ideas in China", with Shaoda Wang and David Yang

 - Censorship as political favor